Ankr-network/ankr-docs/docs/staking/liquid-staking/bnb/bnb-liquid-staking-mechanics.md

 ## Staking workflow

-1. User sends a request to the `BinancePool::stake({value:stake+relayer_fee})` on Binance Smart Chain. `stake` specifies the staked amount and should meet the requirements described above, while `fee` specifies the fee deducted from the user’s wallet for the staking.
+1. User sends a request to the `BinancePool::stake({value:stake+relayer_fee})` on BNB Chain. `stake` specifies the staked amount and should meet the requirements described above, while `fee` specifies the fee deducted from the user’s wallet for the staking.

 2. `BinancePool` verifies the request checking the `minimal_stake_value` and the user-paid `relayer_fee`, executes `TokenHub::transferOut()` to make a cross-chain transaction to Binance Chain, mints either aBNBb to the user 1:1 to the staked BNB or aBNBc in the amount defined by the current exchange ratio, and then issues a `Staked()` event with the `sender`, `stake`, `intermediary` parameters.
    1. Actual minting is internal and is done via a call from `BinancePool` to `aBNBb::mint(userAddress, stake)`/`aBNBc::mint()`.